Skip to main content

 There are many circumstances that may preclude the use of meta-analysis of effect estimates.
 For example, when there is incomplete information reported about the intervention effect estimates (e.g. missing standard errors), or inconsistency in the reported effect metrics across studies.
 Planning for circumstances that may preclude meta-analysis can ensure that reviewers make the best use of available data and produce more useful syntheses for decision makers.

-This session is for both new and experienced Cochrane authors, editors and trainers.
-It's primarily aimed at Cochrane authors and trainers from Lower Middle Income Countries (LMICs), although anyone is welcome to attend.
+The session was for both new and experienced Cochrane authors, editors and trainers.
+It was primarily aimed at Cochrane authors and trainers from Lower Middle Income Countries (LMICs), although it was open to everyone.
+It was delivered in November 2025 and below you will find the videos from the webinar, together with the accompanying slides to download [PDF].

 Presenter Bio